 - Number of occupants in the house

-For the common 1"-3" air filters, the OEM specs basically suggest to change them bi-monthly, which is actually a great rule of thumb.
+For the common 1"-3" air filters, the OEM specs basically suggest to change them every 30-60 days, which is actually a great rule of thumb.
 Still, generalities may not be suitable for your specific needs.
-If you have to endure light to moderate allergies, you might require an upgraded air filter or change them even more often than OEM specifications.
+If you have to tolerate light to moderate allergies, you may need to upgrade the air filter or change them even more often than OEM specifications.
 On the other hand, if you're in a low population area, own a seldom occupied home (like a vacation home) or an area where there are fewer cars around, changing your air filter every 12-months may be quite sufficient.
-Why do we call out our beloved pets?
+Why do pets matter so much?
 They have a tendency to shed, which can clog your air filter in no time, just like a vacuum.
-Obviously, the air filter is just doing its job by containing pet hair and dander, but exceptionally dirty filters can cause diminished HVAC performance.
+Obviously, the air filter is just doing its job by containing pet hair and dander, but exceptionally dirty filters can cause weak HVAC performance.

 - Infrequently occupied home or single occupant homes without pets or allergies: Change 6-12 months